elastic/ecs/rfcs/text/0000-definition-of-ecs-compliance.md

 }
 ```

-The following compliant event builds on the required guidelines and incorporates many recommended practices.
+This compliant event builds on the required guidelines and incorporates many recommended practices.

 ```json
 {